-Emacs: Change Minor Mode Keys
+Emacs Keys: Change Minor Mode Keys

 By Xah Lee.
 Date: .
 Last updated: .

-To change minor mode keys, you need to change the mode's keymap.
+To change Minor Mode keys, you need to change the mode's keymap.

 (progn

-;; change isearch's keys to arrows
+;; change isearch's keys to use arrows to repeat

 (define-key isearch-mode-map (kbd "<left>") 'isearch-repeat-backward)